Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Square container

-We now argue about the fixed placement of the orange and turquoise pieces.
-The use of fingerprinting and aligning used here is similar as how we argued about the gadgets.
-We consider the piece $G_3$ as an example, and refer to Figure~\ref{fig:squareRed5} for an illustration of the process.
+To finish the proof of \Cref{thm:squarereduction}, it remains to argue about the fixed placement of the orange and turquoise pieces.
+The use of fingerprinting and aligning used here is similar to how we argued about the gadgets.
+We consider the piece $G_3$ as an example, and refer to \Cref{fig:squareRed5NEW} for an illustration of the process.
 We fix the pieces in layers, so that there are a constant number of pieces in each layer.
 We first fingerprint the pieces touching $G_3$ in the canonical packing.
 We then align them.
 This may leave a bit of empty space to the right of $G_3$ and to the left of the orange and turquoise pieces, but that is allowed in the canonical placements, and the empty space will be too small for any piece to fit there.
 We then fingerprint the pieces touching the first turquoise piece, and repeat.
-This leads to a canonical placement of the exterior pieces, proving Lemma~\ref{lem:squarePack}.
+This leads to a canonical placement of the exterior pieces, proving \Cref{lem:squarePack}.

-Recall that the (unscaled) instance $\I_1$ has $\slack=\Theta(n^{-296})$ and size $O(N^4)\times O(N)$.
-We scale it down to be contained in a square of size $\eps\times\eps$, where $\eps=\Theta(1)$, so we get that the slack of our created instance $\I_2$ has $\slack=\Theta(N^{-304})$, which is polynomial.
-The reason that we use the turquoise pieces is that if instead all orange pieces were adjacent to the green pieces, we would need to fingerprint a superconstant number of pieces at once, and then we would need $\slack$ to be smaller than polynomial, as mentioned in Section~\ref{sec:overview}.
+Recall that the (unscaled) instance $\I_1$ has $\slack=\Theta(n^{-296})$ and size $O(n^4)\times O(n)$.
+We scale it down to be contained in a square of size $\eps\times\eps$, where $\eps=\Theta(1)$, so we get that the slack of our created instance $\I_2$ is $\slack=\Theta(n^{-304})$, which is polynomial.
+The reason that we use the turquoise pieces is that if instead all orange pieces were adjacent to the green pieces, we would need to fingerprint a superconstant number of pieces at once, and then we would need $\slack$ to be smaller than polynomial, as mentioned in \Cref{sec:overview}.

-As mentioned above, the empty space to the left of the orange and turquoise pieces sticking our from $G_3$ is too small that any pieces can fit there.
-We can therefore without loss of generality slide the pieces to the left so that they create all the edge-edge contacts shown in Figure~\ref{fig:squareRed}.
-Similarly, those sticking our from $G_4$ can be pushed down, etc. After pushing all the orange and turquoise pieces towards their green piece, the empty area left for the inner pieces is excatly the container $\cont$.
-We conclude that there is a solution to the created instance $\I_2$ with a square container if and only if there is a solution to the given instance $\I_1$.
-To sum up, we have proven the following theorem.
+As mentioned above, the empty space to the left of the orange and turquoise pieces sticking out from $G_3$ is too small that any pieces can fit there.
+We can therefore without loss of generality slide the pieces to the left so that they create all the edge-edge contacts shown in \Cref{fig:squareRed}.
+Similarly, those sticking our from $G_4$ can be pushed down, etc. After pushing all the orange and turquoise pieces towards their green piece, the empty area left for the inner pieces is exactly the container $\cont$.
+We conclude that there is a solution to the created instance $\I_2$ with a square container if and only if there is a solution to the given instance $\I_1$, and \Cref{thm:squarereduction} has been proven.
+We then have the following corollary.

 \thmSquarePack*